PeterLuschny/Calendars.jl/docs/src/Calendars.md

      birth is 5516-11-25, and the associated day number is the same as the one associated with the Gregorian date.

-     We use the acronyms CE for 'Current Epoch' to denote proleptic Gregorian dates, AH for 'Anno Hegirae' for Islamic dates, and AM for 'Anno Mundi' to denote Hebrew dates.
-Thus CE, AH, and AM are names of calendars.
+     We use the acronyms CE for 'Current Epoch' to denote proleptic Gregorian dates, AH for 'Anno Hegirae' for Islamic dates, AM for 'Anno Mundi' to denote Hebrew dates, and ID for 'ISODate'.
+Thus CE, AH, AM, and ID are names of calendars.
 For example we write CE 1756-01-27  =  AM 5516-11-25  ->  DN 641027.

-     Limitations: Currently, we support no conversions of dates before CE 0001-01-01.
+     Limitations: Currently, we do not support conversions for dates prior to the epoch of the respective calendar.
 The invalid date 0000-00-00 (which has the invalid day number 0) is returned to either signal invalid input or limitations of the method.